tonghuikang/mathjax-experiment/README.md

 You can append it to the Jekyll templates if you know how to do it.

+There was also a [KaTeX](https://katex.org/) parser, but I was not able to use it render [inline](https://tonghuikang.github.io/mathjax-experiment/) equations while making use of `\textcolor`.

 # Basic Example

 Following is an example of inline and displayed $\LaTeX$ typesetting.